|

 faith: if they really trusted in God to protect them in all things, they

-would not be using sports to make themselves feel strong and
+would not be using competition with others to make themselves feel strong

 Going for the